Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 375. ###   Why React uses className over class attribute?
      React uses `className` instead of `class` in HTML because `class` is a reserved keyword in JavaScript.
 Using `class` would cause conflicts with JavaScript syntax.
 So, to avoid issues, React uses `className` for specifying CSS classes on elements.
 This allows developers to apply CSS classes to React components without running into conflicts or JavaScript errors.

+# Day 76

+376. ### Why we should not update state directly?
+     Updating the state directly in ReactJS is not recommended because it can cause unexpected issues and make it hard to track changes.
+React provides the setState() method for updating the state, which ensures proper handling of updates, triggers component re-rendering, and maintains state management integrity.

+377. ### What is StrictMode in React?
+     StrictMode in React is a component that helps catch potential problems in your code by performing extra checks during rendering, highlighting issues and encouraging best practices.

+378. ### What's wrong with using Context in React?
+     Context in React is not inherently bad, but it should be used carefully.
+Using Context extensively can make your code harder to understand and maintain.
+It may also cause unnecessary re-rendering and may not be the best choice for managing global state in complex applications.
+So we should consider other state management options like Redux for larger projects.

+379. ### Does React re-render all components and sub components every time setState is called?
+     No, React does not re-render all components and subcomponents every time setState is called.
+It only re-renders the components that are affected by the state change, optimizing performance by avoiding unnecessary updates.

+380. ### Explain why and when would you use `useMemo()`?
+     You would use `useMemo()` in React when you want to optimize performance by memoizing the result of a function or computation.
+It is used to avoid unnecessary calculations or expensive operations by caching the computed value until its dependencies change.
+By using `useMemo()`, you can ensure that the computation is only performed when necessary, reducing the workload on the application and improving efficiency.